socialmedia-class/socialmedia-class.github.io/twittertutorial.md

 ###6.
 Learning More about Twitter APIs

 This tutorial is meant to help you to start.
-To learn more about Twitter APIs, here are two ways I found quite sufficient for research purposes:
+To learn more about Twitter APIs, here are two ways I found quite sufficient:

-- Look up the [documentation](https://dev.twitter.com/rest/public) of Twitter APIs to find the function you would like to use, then search in the [source code](https://github.com/sixohsix/twitter/_ of the Twitter Python Tools to see how to call it in your program.
+- Look up the [documentation](https://dev.twitter.com/rest/public) of Twitter APIs to find the function you would like to use, then search in the [source code](https://github.com/sixohsix/twitter/) of the Twitter Python Tools to see how to call it in your program.

 - Check more example Python scripts that demonstrate interactions with the Twitter API via the Python Twitter Tools: